Overview: Southwest Airlines Pet Policy

 Southwest Airlines Policy Regarding Emotional Support Animals

-Southwest Airlines has a straight and simple policy regarding emotional support animals.
+Southwest Airlines has a straight and simple policy regarding flying with an emotional support animal.
 All animals that travel with their owners for the sake of providing emotional support are accepted within the cabin of the aircraft.
 All emotional support animals will be allowed to fly nearly anywhere with their owner (with the exception of Jamaica).
 More on that note, no animals of any sort are allowed to travel to and fro from the country of Jamaica (due to country-specific policies).
 All passengers traveling with an emotional support animal must provide Southwest Employees with the proper documentation.

 To book a reservation for a small cat or dog call Southwest Airlines at 1-800-I-Fly-SWA (1-800-435-9792).
 Seats aren’t guaranteed for pets.
 Pets will be received on a first come first serve basis.
 That means that pets will be booked onto the flight until capacity has been reached.
 Typically, Southwest flights offer only limited space for pet carriers, so it’s crucial that customers make their reservations as soon as possible.
 All pet fees are collected at the ticket counter and are nonrefundable.
 If the fee is not used, it cannot be used for future travel plans.
 All individuals traveling with a cat or dog must check in their pet at the Southwest ticket counter.
 After their pet has been checked in, they can proceed to their flight.
 Individuals are encouraged to obtain their tickets online, the airport kiosk, curbside check-in, or the ticket counter.
 As per Southwest’s policies, they will not allow pets to travel with their owners.
 Furthermore, pets aren’t allowed to travel with unaccompanied minors or on international flights.